ta-web-mad/lab-css-flexbox-slack/README.md

 Mobile first right? :wink:

 First, we are going to clone the mobile design of the webpage! 📱 Oh!
-Remember to use **flexbox**, because it will be really helpful later on when we need to adapt it to different screen-size!
+Remember to use **flexbox** and **bootstrap**, because it will be really helpful later on when we need to adapt it to different screen-size!

 After doing your magic, you should have something like this: